favonia/cloudflare-ddns/README.markdown

 <details>
 <summary>📡 Use <code>network_mode: host</code> to enable IPv6 (or read more).</summary>

-The easiest way to enable IPv6 is to use `network_mode: host` so that the tool can access the host IPv6 network directly.
-If you wish to keep the tool isolated from the host network, check out the [official documentation on IPv6](https://docs.docker.com/config/daemon/ipv6/) and [this GitHub issue about IPv6.](https://github.com/favonia/cloudflare-ddns/issues/119) If your host OS is Linux, here’s the tl;dr:
+The easiest way to enable IPv6 is to use `network_mode: host` so that the updater can access the host IPv6 network directly.
+If you wish to keep the updater isolated from the host network, check out the [official documentation on IPv6](https://docs.docker.com/config/daemon/ipv6/) and [this GitHub issue about IPv6.](https://github.com/favonia/cloudflare-ddns/issues/119) If your host OS is Linux, here’s the tl;dr:

 1. Use `network_mode: bridge` instead of `network_mode: host`.
 2. Edit or create `/etc/docker/daemon.json` with the following content: